soz-live/soz-live.github.io/docs/users/basics.md

 Within **SOZ-LIVE** an Entity is derived from Object and describes Objects that are graphical in nature.

-Base classes predominantly begin with the prefix `AcDb`, and derived classes are typically prefixed with `SZCE`.
+Base entity classes predominantly begin with the prefix `AcDb`, and derived classes are typically prefixed with `SZCE`.

 ### Identifiers